Kietpawpan/flood/README.md

 }

 ```
-Thus, there is a smaller volume of flood water to casue the same flood height when there is the infrastructure that replaces the water.
+Therefore, a smaller volume of floodwater is needed to produce the same flood height in areas with infrastructure that can displace water.

 ## Risk Assessment
 The hazard quotient is a useful metric for quantifying flood risk.
 Here's a breakdown of the concept: